typester/rn-HN/README.md

 $ tsc -w
 ```

-Latter is watch ts sources and compile it automatically.
+Latter is watching ts sources and compile it automatically.
 Useful in development.

 ## Run